A year-long celebration of reading

 One Health Care Community One

-“Fidelity,” a story by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about a rural farming family’s struggle to cope with the local health care system at a relative’s end of life.
+“Fidelity,” by Wendell Berry, award-winning author of the National Humanities Medal, is a beautifully written story about the struggle of a family in a rural farming community to cope with medical care provided to a relative at the end of life.

-Conceived and organized by Lauren Small, and co-supported by AfterWards: An Interprofessional Program in Narrative Medicine, the Center for Medical Humanities and Social Medicine, and the Office of Cultural Affairs
+Sponsored by AfterWards: An Interprofessional Program in Narrative Medicine, the Center for Medical Humanities and Social Medicine, and the Program for the Arts, Humanities, and Health

 Research shows that narrative medicine